sensutec/docs/Git_Deploy.md

-# Serving Git Repo Live from Ubuntu Server (with Nginx)
+# Setting Up Git Deploy to Push Live

 ## From Ubuntu Server